Counting, math, and basic economic concepts are taught in school, starting as young as pre-kindergarten, around 4 years old.

 How do I model healthy money habits with my child?

 What we do, especially in front of our kids, matters even more than what we say to them.
-You can model everyday financial things like making budgetary decisions, talking about needs versus wants, or explaining why you give to a certain cause or organization.
+You can model everyday financial things like making budgetary decisions, talking about needs versus wants, or explaining why you give to a certain cause or community organization.
 Consistency, honesty, and transparency build trust and learning.

 Avoid complex financial jargon.
 Just use real-life terms like “saving for later” or “spending on snacks.”
 You want kids to understand money in real terms, so discuss it in the same way.
 Simplify something like a mortgage or a credit card, but most other approachable terms will land.
 Kids will likely walk you through any questions they have or words they don’t understand, helping you match their pace of learning.